This item is an electronic book (e-book) delivered as a PDF, which may be viewed on any device.

 Author’s note

-This guide is not intended to replace a book on music notation (there are many fine examples of these), nor is it a thorough guide on every single feature in Sibelius (the Sibelius Reference Guide included with the software already exists!); rather, this guide will walk you through the basic steps of creating a new score in Sibelius the “right” (i.e. most efficient) way.
-While I have my own (strong) opinions on many notation conventions, in this guide I am only interested in describing how to achieve the results you want in the most efficient and future-proof manner.
+This guide is not intended to replace a book on music notation (there are many fine examples of these, some of which you’ll find mentioned at the end [10.
+Recommended Reading] ), nor is it a thorough guide on every single feature in Sibelius3 (the Sibelius Reference Guide included with the software already exists, and it’s hundreds of pages long!); rather, this guide will walk you through the basic steps of creating and working on a new score in Sibelius the right (i.e. most effective) way, while ideally covering 90% of the things 90% of engravers need 90% of the time.
+We also aren’t too concerned with playback features, as while these are nice they aren’t necessary for engraving.

 This guide is not aimed at, nor tested on, the “budget” Sibelius versions (Sibelius First, and Sibelius), as in my opinion these lack too many necessary features to be suitable for high-quality engraving.